Composing Linear Layers from Irreducibles: Proofs

-Prop. \ref{prty:strongSO} provides an alternative characterization of the group of matrices associated with rotor conjugation, i.e., $N_r$ lives in the intersection of the special orthogonal group and the subgroup of matrices defined by the group of units of $\Cl(n)$.
+Prop. \ref{prty:strongSO} provides an alternative characterization of the group of matrices associated with rotor conjugation, i.e., $N_r$ lives in the intersection of the special orthogonal group, the subgroup of matrices defined by the group of units of $\Cl(n)$, and those that are grade preserving.